-To shut down the engine lower the trim and the throttle stick.
+To shut down the engine lower the trim and the stick.
 Is recommended that before shutting down the engine please restrain the model then raise the throttle stick to approximately 25%, allowing temperatures to stabilize for around 5 seconds before carrying out the shutdown procedure.

 Note: Trim must be in the lowest position for the Auto Cool down to work.
-At this moment you can turn Off the Rx and transmitter and the turbine will continue the cool down sequence until the temperature transitions below 100° C, at this point it will turn the starter motor off.
+At this moment you can turn Off the RX and transmitter and the turbine will continue the cool down sequence until the temperature transitions below 100° C, at this point it will turn itself off.